usethesource/rascal-website/courses/RascalAmendmentProposals/RAP14/RAP14.md

 ## Abstract

 The question this RAP answers is this: given two modules; L and C, where L is a “library module” and C is a “client” module that imports or extends L, **which changes in L do not break C**?
+If L does not break any C, then it is said to be _backward compatible_.

 In other words, under which circumstances is L’ (the next version of L) backwards compatible with L for *any* C’ that depends on L where C’ is equal to C only that it is configured now to depend on L’?